felipelouza/mm-repair/algos/Readme.md

 ## Why this subdirectory?

-You can already find some column permutation in the `solfiles` fodler that you can find if you navigate back to the root directory of this project.
-The column-permutation files have the extension `.solution`.
-In this directory you find the code we used to generate those `.solution` files.
+You can already find some column permutations in the `solfiles` folder located in the root directory of this project; the column-permutation files therein contained have the extension `.solution`.
+In this directory you find the code which generates those `.solution` files.

 ---